Architecting High-Performance Organizations.

 3. Capabilities drive performance.

-This philosophy—shaped through decades of hands-on operational and HR transformation work—guides how Eric assesses organizations, builds capability, and helps leaders create sustainable performance long after the engagement ends.
+This philosophy — shaped through decades of hands-on operational and transformation work — guides how Eric assesses organizations, builds capability, and helps leaders lasting performance.

 Eric’s Story